atcupps/Jupiterp/CONTRIBUTING.md

 If you are not finished with development on a task, but want to share your code or receive feedback or review, you can open up a draft pull request from your local or forked branch to a branch of Jupiterp.
 This can then be viewed by other contributors; when ready, the draft PR can be converted to a normal PR and merged, or closed.

-If you are ready to merge changes on a local or forked branch to `main` of Jupiterp, you can open a pull request on GitHub.
-Provide a brief description of what your PR does and link any relevant issues rather than closing them.
+If you are ready to merge changes on a local or forked branch to this repository, you can open a pull request (PR) on GitHub.
+Pull requests should not attempt to merge code directly into the `main` branch, but instead into an appropriate development branch.
+Development branches are named by version; for example: `dev-1.0.2`.
+This allows code to be tested thoroughly before pushing changes to production.
+If you are unsure of which development branch to target, choose one and you may be directed to change your target branch.
+In your pull request, provide a brief description of what your PR does and link any relevant issues rather than closing them.

 ### Code Review